Tiberiusmoon/Antivirus-Combat-and-Repair/index.md

 That should resolve the most basic infections to your system, if you have a particularly nasty infection, Google search the virus in question for ideas or reinstall your OS.

-Good luck and try to have fun!
+Good luck!

+Other useful guides:
+[Tibs Guide to Windows 10] (https://tiberiusmoon.github.io/Tibs-Guide-to-Windows-10/)
+[Tibs Guide to Troubleshooting] (https://tiberiusmoon.github.io/Tibs-Guide-to-Troubleshooting/)